mlflow/mlflow/docs/source/pipelines.rst

 into applications.

-MLflow Pipelines provides production-quality :ref:`Pipeline Templates <pipeline-templates>` for common ML problem types, such as regression & classification, and MLOps tasks, such as batch scoring.
+MLflow Pipelines provides production-quality :ref:`Pipeline Templates <pipeline-templates>` for common ML problem types, such as regression & classification (not yet available, upcoming), and MLOps tasks, such as batch scoring.
 Pipelines are structured as git repositories with YAML-based configuration files and Python code, offering developers a declarative approach to ML application development that reduces boilerplate.

 MLflow Pipelines also implements a cache-aware executor for :ref:`Pipeline Steps
 <steps-key-concept>`, ensuring that steps are only executed when associated :py:ref:`code or